 Factoring will release funds straight away; you do not need to wait for payment from the customer.
 A factoring company will pay you a percentage of your invoice; this can be as much as 95%.
 They will then collect the money from the customer and pay you the balance less any fees agreed with the factoring company.

-Taking a customer to court should be seen as a last resort: you are unlikely to get further business from them if you take this approach.
+Taking a customer to court should be a last resort: you are unlikely to get further business from them if you take this approach.

 Try calling your customer and ask them if there is any reason for them not paying their bills.
 Keep your tone friendly and welcoming and propose some options – offer to accept payment over a period of a few months by accepting post-dated cheques over the period.

 If that approach fails, there are several choices on how to proceed.
-You can pass the details to a debt collection company, find a solicitor to do it for you or you can do it yourself by making a claim through the county court.
+You can pass the details to a debt collection company, find a solicitor to do it for you or you can do it yourself by claiming the county court.

 Return from Credit Control to Bookkeeping Basics page.